Do You Need an Audio Interface for Studio Monitors?

 You do not need an audio interface in order to use studio monitors.
 They are separate pieces of equipment that work independently of each other.

-Situations in which you can use studio monitors without an audio interface include practicing instruments directly through the monitors, using a completely analog audio setup, or using your computer’s in-built sound card as part of the audio workflow (replacing the need for an external audio interface).
+Situations in which you can use studio monitors without an audio interface include practicing instruments directly through the monitors, using a completely analog audio setup, or using your computer’s built-in sound card as part of the audio workflow (replacing the need for an external audio interface).